 Scoring well on high-stakes standardized exams can make a significant difference in your future.
 If you have a learning disability you may be able to gain extra time on these tests, and The Brain Clinic can help provide the necessary documentation to do so.

-High-stakes tests are required for acceptance into graduate level schools and universities: LSAT, MCAT, GMAT, GRE, SAT, ACT, USMLE, and others.
-If you have a learning disability you may need extra time to complete these exams in order to score well enough to be accepted to attend the univeristy/college you deserve.
+High-stakes tests are required for acceptance into graduate level schools and universities including the LSAT, MCAT, GMAT, GRE, SAT, ACT, USMLE, and others.
+If you have a learning disability you may need extra time to complete these exams in order to score well enough to be accepted into the univeristy/college you deserve.

 Dr. Thomas and His Staff: